PASS logo

 Come learn how to have more secure, granular permissions that handle cross-DB tasks, Dynamic SQL, and SQLCLR.
 See what module signing can do, how certificates and asymmetric keys work, and realize it’s not as hard as you thought.

-Redgate will only contact you about PASS Data Community Summit and SQL Saturday, unless you separately request emails about Redgate.
+Redgate will only contact you about PASS Data Community Summit unless you separately request emails about Redgate.